Kitware/gobig/doc/ssh-known-hosts.md

 play.
 Each host in the list recognizes each other host and thus do not need to prompt for host key verification when establishing an ssh connection.

+The combination of this role and the [ssh-key-exchange](ssh-key-exchange.md) role allows for prompt-free, password-less login among participating hosts.

 #### Variables

 |Name                         |Default   |Description                                    |